blakeearth/PlanetaryExplorationLogs/README.md

 - Fixed validation.
 - Added CSS and images from Kenney.nl.

+## Challenges and notes to highlight
+- Initial setup: .NET + Angular in VS. Similar to React + .NET, but it was pre-built.
+Configuring proxy.
+- Overall approach: implement the API alongside barebones Angular client (usually one request/command at a time).
+Make it pretty later.
+- "app-validated-field": just use Angular Forms!
+- Design challenges
+  - Model vs. DTO: ended up that the main difference between these was whether it had an ID yet or had other objects as properties.
+DTOs: generally only primitive properties.
+  - Where should creating discoveries go?
+  - Requesting discoveries on a mission-by-mission basis instead of all at once

 ## What I would do if I continued this project
 - Add unit testing.
 Add documentation to the code.
 - Combine discovery and mission forms?
 Make a generic version that can bind to a data model?
 Many similarities.